LIBRARY & ARCHIVAL PROFESSIONAL 4

-This is the supervisory or expert level.
-Responsible for planning and implementing strategic and complex or statewide initiatives as designated by the agency’s strategic plan, institutional goals or industry-identified trends in library service development..
-May serve as designated technical mentor, coach, or trainer.
+Positions at this level are responsible for planning and implementing strategic and complex or statewide initiatives as designated by the agency’s strategic plan, institutional goals or industry-identified trends in library/archival service development.

 Develops and designs specifications and provides consultation for implementation for new or modified library applications;

 Responsible for agency participation in and/or provides technical consultation in collaborative development efforts with federal and state agencies, other libraries, networking or data processing groups;

 Conducts research, identifies and assesses sources and systems; tracks emerging trends; and monitors industry developments in the application of technology to information access;

 Develops data to support budget requests and prepares budget for large projects;

 Coordinates major statewide projects, provides leadership, establishes statewide short and long term strategic goals, monitors and analyzes information technology using in-depth knowledge of library information technology tools and trends;